"I chose you and I commissioned you to go out and bear fruit, fruit that will last."

 From The Principal

-At each Year commencement assembly, I encouraged the students to think about some goals to make 2021 a happy and rewarding year for all.
+At the Whole College Assembly last Thursday, I encouraged the students to think about some goals to make 2020 a happy and rewarding year for all.
 I invited them to:

 - Consider how they would grow their friendship groups, build on the strong friendships they already have and how they might go out of their way to welcome the new students, staff and families who have joined our College community.

 - Think about ways they could get involved in the extra-curricular life of the College.

 Thank you to all those parents and friends that were able to join together with the staff and students at our Whole College Chapel Service yesterday, as we prayed for God's blessing on the year ahead.
 We also inducted the 2020 Primary Student Captains and Primary House Captains into office as part of the Service.
 The student leaders were called upon to support the College community as we strive to become an Anglican educational community inspiring learning, living and leading.
 In response, the student leaders made the following pledge: